garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

 .. note::
     Classes of infrastructure layer such as RepositoryImpl are also included in project-domain.
-    Originally, [projectname]-infra project should be created separately; however, normally there is no need to conceal the implementation details in the infra project and development becomes easy if implementation is also stored in domain project, .
+    Originally, [projectname]-infra project should be created separately; however, normally there is no need to conceal the implementation details in the infra project and development becomes easy if implementation is also stored in domain project.
     Moreover, when required, [projectname]-infra project can be created.